Azure/autorest.az/doc/faq.md

             param: 'properties'
         poly-resource: true
 ```
+Check [here](https://github.com/Azure/autorest.clicommon/blob/master/doc/cli-directive.md) for how to figure out the names to use in cli-directive
 ``` batch
 # the generated command will looks like:
 az command dataset sql create --arguments_for_sql ...